Armenian Heritage Park

 Remembering.
 Honoring.
 Celebrating.

-Armenian Heritage Park on The Greenway with design features that tell the story of the immigrant experience, welcomes all in celebration of what unites and connects us.
+Armenian Heritage Park on The Greenway graces public space with its design and key features that tell the story of the immigrant experience, welcoming all coming together on common ground, celebrating what unites and connects us.

-In early Spring, a crane lifts, pulls apart and reconfigures the two halves of the split rhomboid dodecahedron to create a new sculptural shape.
+In the Spring, a crane lifts, pulls apart and reconfigures the two halves of the split rhomboid dodecahedron to create a new sculptural shape, symbolic of a new life.

 “…the Abstract Sculpture shows how public art becomes a part of the city...